mbarquin/slim-dynamic-routing/readme.md

 * **withContainer($settings)**
 Mandatory.
 It's used to ask Factory object to inject a config array or container on \Slim\App constructor.

-* **withNamespace($settings)**
+* **withNamespace('\\\\MyApp\\\\Controller')**
 Mandatory.
-It's used to autload controllers using its namespace, Controller classes namespace must be provided.
-This controllers must extend \mbarquin\SlimDR\ParentController or implement ControllerInterface as explained below.
+It's used to autload controllers using its namespace.
+These controllers must extend \mbarquin\SlimDR\ParentController or implement \mbarquin\SlimDR\ControllerInterface as explained below.

 * **getApp()**
-Instances and returns a new \Slim\App Instance with all previous config implemented.
+Instances and returns a new \Slim\App Instance with all previous params implemented.

+Now you only have to extend the SlimDR ParentController in your controllers or implement by yourself ControllerInterface on ypur parent controller.